 We’re flying Delta, and luckily Delta is pretty generous on international flights and will let you check a bag, and have a carry-on and a personal item, all for free!
 I’m a total rule breaker when it comes to luggage, so I’m carrying my Longchamp Le Pliage backpack and my Le Pliage tote, and my rolling carry-on.
 When I board, I’ll just briefly stuff my backpack in my tote so that I can be sneaky and get away with two personal items for the price of one! (yes, I realize I have an overpacking problem ….)
 My only complaint about Longchamp bags is that they don’t have many inner pockets.
-So, I like to put my passport in a bright cover so I can always find it at the bottom of my bag.
+So, I like to put my passport in this travel wallet that also has space for my boarding pass, etc.

 I like to have all my technology at my fingertips so that I can work, read, or watch movies when I’m awake.
 Tech can really take a beating on the road, so I keep my iPad and laptop in cases when I’m not using them.
-I just got this beautiful new Kate Spade laptop case and it makes me feel so much better about being tied to my computer at all times.
-And then my iPad case also has a built-in keyboard so I can do basic work on there without always having to pull out my laptop.
+(I think this laptop case is so cute!)
+And then my iPad case also has a built-in keyboard so I can do basic work on there without having to pull out my laptop.
 In my day to day life, I don’t use noise canceling headphones, but I knew I’d want some for this trip.
 There’s nothing worse than being kept awake by someone else’s snoring!
 Maybe the most important tech item in my bag is my rechargeable battery.
 I get serious anxiety just thinking about having my phone or iPad die mid-flight.
-Luckily this incredible Anker battery holds more than 7 iPhone charges!
-I have one for work travel, and one for personal use.
-It’s a serious game changer.
+Luckily this battery holds more than 7 iPhone charges!
+It’s a game changer.

 On an international flight as long as the one to Japan (we’ll be in the air for 14 hours from Detroit to Japan!), my number one priority is comfort.
 I don’t believe in dressing like a schlub when I travel, so I usually start a trip off in a dress or jeans.
 After all, you never know who you’ll meet in an airport!
 However as soon as I board, all bets are off.
 Shoes come off, and fuzzy socks come on.
 I switch out my jeans for leggings, throw on my favorite sweater (which is basically a wearable blanket), and settle in for the long haul.

-When I’m ready to sleep, I blow up my inflatable travel pillow (I got the J Pillow for this trip – it’s super weird looking, but everyone swears by it!), pull out my blanket, and pop on my eye mask.
-I really love this Vera Bradley travel blanket because it folds up into a flat pillow and slips over the handles of your carry-on to make it easy to run around the airport with.
+When I’m ready to sleep, I pull out my travel pillow (I got this for this trip – it’s super weird looking, but everyone swears by it!), pull out my blanket, and pop on my eye mask.
+I really love this travel blanket because it folds up into a flat pillow and slips over the handles of your carry-on to make it easy to run around the airport with.

 Nothing does a number on your skin like a long flight.
-I slather on moisturizer throughout flights, and constantly re-apply my favorite strawberry lip balm.
+I slather on moisturizer throughout flights, and constantly re-apply my favorite lip balm.
 My other airplane beauty secret is water.
 Airplane air is so dehydrating, so I guzzle water whenever I fly.
-I love this CamelBak Filtered Insulated Water Bottle because you can fill it up with tap water (as long as the tap water you’re using is relatively safe to drink), and it’ll remove any chlorine taste or smells in the water.
+I love this insulated water bottle because it has a straw but it’s a bite valve so you won’t spill water on yourself before takeout and be soaking wet for the rest of your flight.
 And I don’t know about you, but I hate feeling gross when I get to my destination, so I always try and freshen up a little bit before I land.
 If my hair’s gotten greasy and flat while in the air, I use a little bit of Drybar’s ‘Triple Sec‘ 3-in-1 Texturing Spray.
 It’s a dry shampoo, volumizer, and texturizer all in one.
 A true miracle product!